 Cranachan is a traditional Scottish dessert often served for St Andrew’s Day, a Burn’s supper or just a good Scottish celebration.
 To celebrate the Auld Alliance in France with Scotland, I have given it my own original French twist to make a Cranachan Parfait.

 The result is a no-churn honey and Whisky ice cream topped with crispy oat praline and served with fresh raspberries on rounds of buttery shortbread.

 What is Scottish Cranachan?

 The Scottish Cranachan is a dessert originally served to celebrate the summer harvest festival.
-For Scottish celebrations such as Saint Andrew’s Night and Burn’s Night, however, it’s more than likely you’ll see this on the dessert menu.
+It’s particularly popular served as dessert for traditional Scottish celebrations such as Saint Andrew’s Day (30 November) and Burn’s Night (25 January).

 Enjoy this for any Scottish occasion, or at any time of the year and ideally serve with a good single Malt Whisky.